Workflow Customisation

 Organisational Flexibility

 Different organisations have different processes.
-Fluvial workflows adapt to your existing business rules rather than forcing you to change how you work.
+RiskNodes workflows adapt to your existing business rules rather than forcing you to change how you work.

 Version Control